 - Think ahead about a response you might give to someone who says, “Merry Christmas” or “Happy New Year.”

 - Be patient with those who are unaware of the death.
 Think of a way to let them know in advance.

 - Find a way to honor your memories.
 Consider creating a special way to remember and memorialize the person you’ve lost.
 Whether you decide to place a special ornament on your tree, light a candle every night, or fix your loved one’s favorite food, honoring your loved one is a tangible reminder that although the person we love is gone, the love never dies.

 On-going Grief Groups

 Looking for a fun and unique VOLUNTEER opportunity?
 Consider applying to be a DoveTales Volunteer.
-Volunteers will have the opportunity to be a virtual “Big Buddy” and a mentor to children and families via the online program.
 Training and education will be provided to all volunteers.